Haris15656/Rock_Paper_Scissors_SocketIO/README.md

-# Rock_Paper_Scissor_Game
+Rock Paper Scissor Game

-A rock player scissor game using socket programming
+A rock player scissor game using socket programming made for our Computer Networking Lab Course 2024 at FAST NUCES

 This project and be run by following steps:
 1. Open VScode and run these files including index.js